Ely Subway: History

 The subway had a diameter of 10 feet 6 inches, with a usable footpath 6 feet wide, and 7 feet 6 inches of headroom.
 The tunnel ramped downwards relatively steeply from both entrances to its halfway point, with a gradient of 1 in 7.
 The interior was painted with a mixture of white enamel and granulated cork to prevent condensation, and lit with electric bulbs.
 Toll keepers oversaw turnstiles at either entrance, charging pedestrians a penny for entry, cyclists two pence, and prams four pence; horses also reportedly used the subway.
 It also carried gas and water pipes, and hydraulic lines for coal-loading machinery in the docks, while water leaking in from outside the tunnel was pumped away through drains in the floor.
 A burst pipe on 4 August 1902 caused a flood and led to the subway's temporary closure.

 The subway was officially decommissioned in 1936 as part of the wider closure of Penarth Dock, and the toll keepers were removed, but it nevertheless remained open to pedestrians.
 It was repurposed as an air raid shelter during the Second World War when the docks were requisitioned for the U.S. Navy.

 After the war the subway remained accessible to the public but increasingly fell into disrepair, and it gained a reputation for vandalism and petty crime.
 It was eventually closed and boarded up in 1963 as part of the wider decommissioning of Penarth Dock; the entrances were then bricked up in 1965.
 It continued to be used as a conduit for power cables by the South Wales Electricity Board until 1976, when part of the Penarth entrance was demolished and some of the cast iron tunnel sections were removed.

 Present day

 The demolished southern entrance was sealed over in the 1980s as part of the redevelopment of Penarth Dock into Penarth Marina—the site is now Plas Pamir, a residential road.
-The bricked-up northern entrance is located within the grounds of Cardiff Bay Yacht Club.
+The bricked-up northern entrance is located within the grounds of Cardiff Bay Yacht Club (no public access).

 The tunnel is not actively maintained, but (other than the damage to the southern entrance) remains intact.
 It was inspected in 1991 during the construction of the Cardiff Bay Barrage and found to be in good condition.
 However, renovating and reopening it was ultimately not pursued in favour of building Pont Y Werin—a brand new footbridge around half a kilometre upstream—instead.

 A commemorative mural of the subway, painted by local artists Peaceful Progress, can be found at the southern end of Pont Y Werin.